mark-nicholson/python-editline/README.md

 v = PyImport_ImportModule("readline");
 ```

 I've commented it out and found no alteration of functionality.
 It *probably* is some legacy code which was put in in the dark-ages, and just doesn't piss anyone off....   except me.
 Its presences *seems* benign, but it still concerns me.
+Even when, disconcertingly, both readline.so is loaded (by main.c) and _editline.so is loaded by the standard method, this then has both libreadline.so and libedit.so loaded into the process.
+There will certainly be a symbol-collision for 'readline()' (in C) as both have it.
+I suspect that it will work without any issues since _editline.so only calls the libedit API (el_*) and does not reference the C call to readline() in libedit.
+Tread carefully.

+If you are rolling your own Python interpreter, patch out the silly import in main.c.
+Then, even if you have both readline.so and _editline.so, they will be mutually exclusive!
+(Check the patches/ directory.)

 ## Testing